royalapplications/beyondnet/README.md

     - **`iOSDeploymentTarget`**: The deployment target for the iOS portion of the XCFramework.
 (Optional; if not provided, `16.0` is used)
     - **`DisableParallelBuild`**: Set to `true` to disable building in parallel (ie. for improved debugging).
 (Optional; if not provided, `false` is used)
     - **`DisableStripDotNETSymbols`**: Set to `true` to disable stripping .NET symbols (ie. for improved debugging).
 (Optional; if not provided, `false` is used)
+    - **`NoWarn`** (Array of Strings): Use this to provide a list of [compiler warning suppressions](https://learn.microsoft.com/dotnet/csharp/language-reference/compiler-options/errors-warnings#nowarn) for the auto-generated C# project.
+This can be helpful in many cases, but may be required if the generated C# code uses, directly or indirectly, [.NET APIs marked as experimental](https://learn.microsoft.com/dotnet/fundamentals/runtime-libraries/preview-apis#experimentalattribute).

+        For instance, in .NET 10, adding `SYSLIB5006` here helps resolve compilation issues such as:

+        > *error SYSLIB5006: 'System.Security.Cryptography.SlhDsaAlgorithm' is for evaluation purposes only and is subject to change or removal in future updates. <mark>Suppress this diagnostic to proceed.</mark>*

 - **`CSharpUnmanagedOutputPath`**: The generator will use this path to write the file containing the C# wrapper methods.
 (Required if `Build` is disabled; Optional if `Build` is enabled)
 - **`COutputPath`**: The generator will use this path to write the generated C bindings header file.
 (Required if `Build` is disabled; Optional if `Build` is enabled)
 - **`SwiftOutputPath`**: The generator will use this path to write the generated Swift bindings file.
 (Optional)